 Eye strain and dry eyes occur when your eyes get tired from intense use.
 While eye strain can be extremely annoying, it normally isn’t serious and dissipates once you rest your eyes or attempt to reduce your eye discomfort.
 Typically, a change in your habits or environment can help.

-For many people, wearing a pair of blue light filter glasses to protect the eyes from harmful blue light emitted from LED bulbs has been found to help ease eye strain.
+For many people, wearing a pair of blue light computer glasses to protect the eyes from harmful blue light emitted from LED bulbs has been found to help ease eye strain.
 However, you should see your doctor if you continue to experience dry eyes, discomfort or any of the symptoms listed below.

 - Sore and tired eyes